architv/architv.github.io/_posts/2015-10-20-viral-cli-app.md

 <img src="http://i.imgur.com/gJVJE0V.png?1" alt="trending image" style="width:100%;height:auto;">

-Sunday Evening, I am working on my laptop while Barclays Premier League commentary is playing in the background.
+Sunday evening, I am working on my laptop while Barclays Premier League commentary is playing in the background.
 I am trying to do two things simultaneously but I am able to do none.<!--more-->

 Since the work has to be done urgently, I switch off the TV.
 But now, I am constantly switching between my terminal and browser to check the scores, after all it's Manchester United who is playing.